NITCbase/nitcbase.github.io/docs/Roadmap/Stage07.md

 <br/>

 In earlier stages, we had implemented the `RelCacheTable::getRelCatEntry()` function to get an entry from the relation cache.
 In this stage, we will implement it's counterpart `RelCacheTable::setRelCatEntry()` which is how we update the values stored in the relation cache during runtime.
-We will also implement the `RelCacheTable::relCatEntryToRecord()` which we'll be using while closing the relation.
+We will also implement the `RelCacheTable::relCatEntryToRecord()` function which converts from the [struct RelCatEntry](../Design/Cache%20Layer/intro.md#relcacheentry) to a relation catalog entry record.
+This is useful when the relation is closed and the cache entries are written back to the buffer.

 <details>
 <summary>Cache/RelCacheTable.cpp</summary>